txje/Unicycler/README.md

 <p align="center"><img src="misc/logo.png" alt="Unicycler" width="600" height="210">	</p>

-Unicycler is a hybrid bacterial genome assembly pipeline.
-By using both Illumina and PacBio/Nanopore reads, it produces assemblies that are both accurate and complete.
+Unicycler is a hybrid assembly pipeline for bacterial genomes.
+By using both Illumina and PacBio/Nanopore reads, it produces assemblies that are complete and accurate.

-# Table of Contents
+# Table of contents

 * [Introduction](#introduction)
 * [Quick usage](#quick-usage)